snealbli/emt/README.md

 EMT notes
 =========

 This is a collection of materials pertaining to EMT-B class.
-This includes materials for preparing for the FISDAP, NREMT, as well as the Maryland MIEMSS state exam.
+This includes materials for preparing for the [FISDAP](https://www.fisdap.net/ "Field Internship Student Data Acquisition Project (FISDAP)"), [NREMT](https://www.nremt.org/ "National Registry of Emergency Medical Technicians"), as well as the Maryland [MIEMSS](https://www.miemss.org/home/ "Maryland Institute for EMS Systems") state exam.

 The textbook mentioned is *Emergency Care and Transportation of the Sick and Injured (11th ed.)*